femtosensing/mxr/readme.md

 ```
 # Ethernet Bridge

-ethernet bridge code is written in GO.
+Ethernet bridge code is written in GO.
 It forwards UDP trafic between PC connected to poer eth0 and detector connected to eth1.
 The bridge is configures an a serce describe below.

 bridge can be run as:
 ```
-/mxr/pridge/mxbridge [-t]
+/mxr/bridge/mxbridge [-t]
 ```
 -t enables the traffic log on screen